Gifu: Edo and Meiji periods

-World War II
+Pacific War

 In 1940, Gifu absorbed the former post town of Kanō, greatly increasing its land area.
 Kanō had many traditional industries, which helped improve Gifu's overall industrial strength.
-With the neighboring city of Kakamigahara serving as an aeronautics center for Japan, Gifu was a large industrial center during World War II, including a downtown manufacturing sector.
+With the neighboring city of Kakamigahara serving as an aeronautics center for Japan, Gifu was a large industrial center during Pacific War, including a downtown manufacturing sector.
 As a result, Gifu was the target of heavy firebombing by the United States Army Air Forces, culminating in the Gifu Air Raid of July 9, 1945, which resulted in 1,383 casualties (863 dead, 520 injured) and 20,426 buildings affected.
 Gifu commemorates these events each year on July 9, with the ringing of the Peace Bell at each temple within the city.
 Its sister cities also take part in these events.

-During World War II, Gifu also served as the base for the creation of Japan's fire balloons.
+During the Pacific War, Gifu also served as the base for the creation of Japan's fire balloons.
 These paper-based, bomb-carrying hot air balloons were used in a failed attempt to cause havoc on American soil.
 Local high school girls made these fire balloons out of Mino washi (a thin but strong Japanese paper) and konnyaku paste.
 Originally, rubberized silk was used to help these bombs use the newly discovered jet stream to traverse the Pacific Ocean, but Gifu's paper was found to be both stronger, lighter, and more airtight.